danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/06 Set Data-In replication for MySQL from on premise into Azure Database for MySQL/readme.md

     ![Image0078](Media/image0078.png)

-    Once again, query the sakila.department table on the Azure Database for MySQL server to see that the row has been replicated.
+    Once again, query the *sakila.actor* table on the Azure Database for MySQL server to see that the row has been replicated.
 Execute:

     ```SQL
     SELECT *